Manufacturing · CNC

 18%

-How the drilling cycles work
+About drilling cycles

 The R plane is a small clearance above the stock where rapid switches to feed.
 The safe plane sits clear of clamps; choose G98 to return there between holes, or G99 to stay at the R plane for speed on flat parts.

 Enter hole coordinates by hand, generate line, grid or bolt-circle patterns, or import a DXF and pick the circles you want to drill.
-Each hole can carry its own top-of-stock Z for stepped, 3-axis setups.
+Each hole can carry its own top-of-stock Z for stepped 3-axis setups.

 Generated G-code is a starting point.
 Verify work offsets, tool lengths, speeds, feeds and retract heights, and dry-run above the part before cutting.
 Rigid tapping on GRBL requires a spindle-sync build.